cdoorenweerd/PyCOIStats/README.md

 ### Script functions

+- `hapcounter.py` counts the number of sequences and unique haplotypes per species and outputs to csv table

-- 'seq_purger.py' removes duplicate haplotypes and sequences that do not meet minimum length requirement
+- `seq_purger.py` removes duplicate haplotypes and sequences that do not meet minimum length requirement

 - Calculate all intraspecific distances in dataset (intra)
 - Calculate all maximum intraspecific distances in dataset (Dmax)